tpaau-17DB/cpp-logger/README.md

 First clone the repo with `git clone` and navigate to cloned repo with `cd`.

-To use the library in your own project simply copy the source files to your project:
+To use the library in your project, copy sources to your project directory:
 ```
 cp src/Logger.h src/logger.cpp /target/
 ```